donydchen/ganimation_replicate/README.md

 * All resources related to this project are located **[HERE](https://drive.google.com/open?id=1MijMc6QnjrNFopT1G43WQFeei9ddcaza)**.
 * Download `datasets` and put it in the root path of this project.
 * Download `ckpts` and put it in the root path of this project. (optional, only for test or finetune)
+* Note: for the EmotionNet, the AU vectors are saved as a dictionary, where the key is the file name (without extension), and dumped into a pickle file.

 ### Train